visualinteractivedata/visualinteractivedata.github.io/students/project-planning.md

   - e.g., specific methods (see below)
 - **Methods: **what are the tools you are employing to answer your question?
 These are all sorts of reserch methodologies.
 Make sure they are motivated and again logical to answer your question.
 - **Contribution**: the contribution are your results, knowledge gain, and possible impact.
 See more information below.
+- focus on your **own work**.
+Don't spend too much discussing existing work but explain your work and its results

 ## Framing a contribution